guizzcode/smart-files/README.en-US.md

 <img src="banner.jpg" width="100%" height="250px" />

-> This project focuses on managing PDF and TXT files to simplify conversions, reading, and processing, with AI integration.
+> This project focuses on managing PDF and TXT files to simplify conversions, reading, processing, and summary with AI integration.

 ## ✨ Features

 - 🤖 AI-powered PDF and TXT summarization.
-- 📖 Convert files (PDF, TXT) to plain text.
+- 📖 Convert PDF files to plain text with option of conversion single or multiple!
 - 📚 Merge multiple PDF files into one.
 - 📄 Extract raw text from PDF documents.